Last updated: Dec 17, 2024

 July 13, 2020 Letter: Response to letter about GOP post, other issues by Blake Wolpert.
 To the editor: At the risk of getting into a lifelong point and counter-point with Sherrie Mitchell, let me address her letter to the editor…

 July 6, 2021.
-Letter: Does Brown County GOP respect elections?
+Letter_ Does Brown County GOP respect elections by Alex Miller – Brown County Democrat By Alex Miller

 - Over the last few weeks, we’ve heard a position from and a rebuttal to GOP precinct committeeman (PC) Ben Phillips and his vice-PC Jenni Voris regarding the disturbing article posted to the GOP’s now defunct Facebook page in April and the lack of response from party leaders on the matter.